Employment discrimination: Muslim women

 Salima Ebrahim, a Canadian Muslim woman on behalf of the Canadian Council of Muslim Women, sent the following five recommendations through open letter to the UN Human Right's Council's Sub-Commission on the Promotion and Protection of Human Rights Working Group on Minorities.
-The first, that the Canadian government should fund governmental and non-governmental inter-faith projects.
+The first, that the Canadian government should fund governmental and non-governmental interfaith projects.
 The second, that there needs to education set up for media on Muslim stereotype awareness and Muslim community liaisons.
 The third, transparency in government policies including stakeholder consultations with the appropriate Muslim community.
 The fourth, when collecting data government should disaggregate it based on gender and religion.
 The fifth, ensure recommendations made by Special Rapporteur on Contemporary Forms of Racism, Racial Discrimination, Xenophobia and Related Intolerance, in 2004, be followed through.

+In teaching

+Employment discrimination exists in the U.S. education system.
+The United States has nearly four million elementary, middle, and high school teachers.
+Among them, 83 percent are white, and only 8 percent are African American.
+A study shows that even as a qualified African American teacher applies to teach, not only is their chance of receiving an offer significantly lower than a white applicant, but they are also likely to be disproportionally placed in schools with large populations of children of color or children in poverty.
+There is a lack of racial diversity in the faculty of schools, especially in schools where there is a bigger population of African-American students who are unable to see teachers of the same race in their learning environment.
+According to evidence from this study, academically African-American students benefit when they see teachers of the same race in their classrooms.

+Along with the K-12 school system, discrimination is also present in early childcare hiring as well.
+A study performed in 2019 revealed that when applying to become a childcare teacher, there is a significant difference in the amount of African American and Hispanic teachers who do not get called back for an interview compared to their white counterparts.
+This persists through all levels of experience in the field.
+The same study also shows that if a childcare center has predominantly white students, then it is less likely for a teacher of color to be hired at that institution.

 Protected categories

 Laws often prohibit discrimination on the basis of: